-Premera RNHI- End of Program Interview (Example-subject to change)

-Fellow's Name/Si te: Fellows Name/Site Date: Enter date Time: Enter time
+Fellow's Name/Site: Fellows Name/Site Date: Enter date Time: Enter time

-Interviewer Name e: Enter Interviewer Name
+Interviewer Name: Enter Interviewer Name

 Note Taker: Enter Note Takers Name

+Introduction

+Thank you for meeting with us.
+We are going to spend about an hour discussing your experiences during the Premera RNHI fellowship.

-Premera RNHI fe We would like to Would you be ok If at any time yo Your responses clinic sites in an take notes about our conversation.
-We with us recording the interview?
-Respou would like us to stop note taking will be used to support our program aggregate form.
-We will not link contact the support our program aggregate form. fould that be ok with you?
-Resp oonse: Y/N or recording please let us know n improvement efforts.
-Informa onse: Y/N
+We would like to take notes about our conversation.
+Would that be ok with you?
+Response: Y/N Would you be ok with us recording the interview?
+Response: Y/N

+If at any time you would like us to stop note taking or recording please let us know.

+Your responses will be used to support our program improvement efforts.
+Information will be shared with clinic sites in an aggregate form.
+We will not link comments to individuals.

-Fellow Interview Q uestions
+Fellow Interview Questions

-Question #1: How has the fellowship program in provider?
-Probe: What proved mos Wellbeing, Journaling, Skills Lab) • •

-Notes:

-Question #2: How has the fellowship program in provider?
-Probe: What proved mos Wellbeing, Journaling, Skills Lab)
+Question #1: How has the fellowship program impacted your overall confidence as a rural primary care provider?
+Probe: What proved most beneficial?
+(Clinic, Specialty Rotations, Didactics, QI, Wellbeing, Journaling, Skills Lab) Notes: Question #2: How has the fellowship program impacted your overall competence as a rural primary care provider?
+Probe: What proved most beneficial?
+(Clinic, Specialty Rotations, Didactics, QI, Wellbeing, Journaling, Skills Lab) Notes:

-Notes:

 Question #3: Overall, what do you consider to be the program's greatest strength, and why?
 Notes: Question #4: What aspect of the program is most in need of improvement.
 Probe: Why?
 How?
 Notes: Question #5: What aspects of this program most prepared you to independently practice as a nurse practitioner in the rural environment?
 Notes: Question #6: What aspects of this program most supported your knowledge of the rural healthcare environment?
 Notes: Question #7: What were some additional learning and clinical opportunities that you engaged in that you found to be valuable to your overall development?
 Notes: Question #8: Please share with us your experiences in precepted clinic .
 What worked well and what areas could be improved?
-Notes: onents of questions, we will ask for feedback on specific components of the fellowship.
-We are ur broad overall feedback in each of these areas.
-Question #9: Please provide feedback on the weekly didactic sessions.
-What worked well and what areas could be improved?
-Probe: Any additional topics you would have wanted?
+Notes: